Leandro Rizzuto Jr.: Career

-Rizzuto spent his entire career with Conair Corporation, of which his father was chairman and near 100% owner until his death in December 2017, rising to senior vice president for professional global business units.
+Rizzuto spent most of his career with Conair Corporation, of which his father was chairman and near 100% owner until his death in December 2017, rising to senior vice president for professional global business units.

-During the 2016 presidential campaign, he spread fringe conspiracy theories and made inflammatory comments about Trump's political opponents, such as Ted Cruz, John Kasich and Scott Walker.
+During the 2016 presidential campaign, he spread fringe conspiracy theories about Trump's political opponents, such as Ted Cruz, John Kasich and Scott Walker.

 In January 2018, Donald Trump nominated Rizzuto to be Ambassador Extraordinary and Plenipotentiary to Barbados, St. Kitts and Nevis, and Saint Lucia.
 Just two weeks later, Rizzuto pledged more than $15,000 to fund Trump's club at Mar-a-Lago.
 Rizzuto had donated over $345,000 to the Trump campaign and state and national Republican parties in the 2016 cycle.
 Rizzuto's nomination failed, as the Senate sent Rizzuto's nomination back in January 2020.

 In May 2020, Trump gave Rizzuto the position of principal officer at the US Consulate General in Hamilton, Bermuda.
 This position did not require confirmation by the Senate.

 His appointment to the role in Bermuda was met with resistance and protest.

 In December 2024, Rizzuto was announced as nominee to be the United States ambassador to the Organization of American States in the second Trump administration.
 In October 7, 2025, the Senate voted to confirm Rizutto as ambassador.